octoflar/especia/README.md

     make test
     make install

-You will have to replace `<...>` with expressions suitable for your system.
-The build property files provide examples.
-Some compilers support [OpenMP](http://www.openmp.org) directives for parallel programming.
-If enabled, Especia will run in parallel on multiple processors.
+You will have to replace the text in brackets with expressions suitable for your system.

-Then read the articles listed below to find out whether this software could be of interest to you.
-Study the [example model definition file](src/test/resources/example.in) to find out what is possible.
-You may also want to consult the [especia wiki](https://github.com/octoflar/especia/wiki).
+Look into the ancillary build property files for examples.

 # Versioning